iCamilo/ios-lead-essentials-feed-store-challenge/README.md

 **Context**

-After adding a private queueu to the `InMemoryFeedCache` to allow operations to run in a background, the corresponding tests were added to validate that no response is deliverd after store deallocation:
+As `InMemoryFeedStore` operations are dispatched to an `async` block where `self` is captured, I added the corresponding tests to validate that no response is delivered after the store is deallocated:

 ```
 test_onStoreDeallocation_delete_doesNotDeliverResults